Government Shutdown Information for Hikers and A.T. Visitors

 Yes.

-Emergency response will still be available, but response times and capabilities may be impacted.
-Should you choose to visit the A.T. during the shutdown, please exercise extreme caution.
+Emergency response will still be available.
+However, response to emergencies in the backcountry can take many hours.
 Hikers should always know what to do in an emergency on the Trail.

 Closures and restrictions that were in place before the shutdown are still in effect.
 Visit our Trail Updates page for more info and the latest Trail conditions.